 FAQ: Senior Solo Travel

-- How can senior women traveling alone ensure they travel safely and at a comfortable pace?
+- How can mature adults ensure they travel safely and comfortably at their own pace?

-- What are some tips for packing light and efficiently for senior solo travelers?
+- What are the best strategies for packing efficiently for solo travel?

 - What challenges might seniors face when deciding to travel solo as they age?